kajasoft/pytypeddict-ts/README.md

 > the shape of the payload between the backend and the frontend.

-We created `pytypeddict-ts` to translate Python TypedDicts across the Python-TypeScript boundary. `py-ts-interfaces` translates Dataclasses to TypeScript, but not TypedDicts.
+We created `pytypeddict-ts` to translate Python TypedDicts across the Python-TypeScript boundary. `py-ts-interfaces` translates Data Classes to TypeScript, but not TypedDicts.

 We're using `pytypeddict-ts` in production on the streaming search